Option to Bulk Import from Backlinks Explorer

 Column B profile_id

-using the a customer name, industry name, project name, URL, etc. This field must match the ID number of a Profile
+using the customer name, industry name, project name, URL, etc. This field must match the ID number of a Profile

 report.
 Refer to Add and Manage Contacts

-(required) This is the source page URL, the page that contains the link and anchor text to your target page.
+) This is the source page URL, the page that contains the link and anchor text to your target page.
 URL format must include http:// or https://

-(required) This is the destination URL, the target of the link_from page.
+) This is the destination URL, the target of the link_from page.
 URL format must include http:// or https://

 live or expired.
-Dates should be in MM-DD-YYYY format.
+Dates must be in MM-DD-YYYY format.